 Biography of Craig Noel, namesake of our awards

-The San Diego Theatre Critics Circle is proud to name its annual awards in honor of the late Craig Noel, who is universally acknowledged as the founding father of San Diego’s theater community.
+When the San Diego Theatre Critics Circle relaunched in 2002 after a 9-year dormancy, it renamed its awards in honor of Craig Noel, the founding artistic director of The Old Globe.
+Before his death in 2010, Noel was universally loved and acknowledged as the founding father of San Diego’s theater community.

 During his distinguished 70-plus-year career with The Old Globe, the much-honored director staged over 225 productions of all styles and periods.
 His achievements as a director, educator and visionary were recognized on Nov.
 15, 2007, with the award of the 2007 National Medal of Arts at a ceremony in Washington, D.C.

 Born in New Mexico in 1915, Noel came to San Diego as a child.
-He has been associated with The Old Globe since its community-theatre inception in 1937 and has guided the organization through its metamorphosis from a community theatre of the highest standards to one of the nation’s most successful not-for profit theatres.
+He was associated with The Old Globe from its community-theater inception in 1937 as an actor and in the following years he returned as a prolific director and eventually the artistic director who would guide the theater through its metamorphosis into one of the nation’s most successful nonprofit theaters.

 After a prolonged illness, Noel passed away at his Mission Hills home on April 3, 2010.
 He was 94.